GrzegorzKozub/toys/README.md

   - Leave *Black level* at *As measured*
   - Leave *Tone curve* at *Gamma 2.2*
   - Set *Black output offset* to *0 %*
+  - Set *Ambient light level adjustment* to the measured value
   - Set *Black point correction* to *0 %* on OLED and *100 %* on LCD
 4. Setup *Profiling* tab
   - Set *Profile type* to *Curves + matrix* on OLED and *XYZ LUT + matrix* on LCD